sangkanfaiq/tickitz-mobile-app/README.md

 </ol>

 ## About The Project
-Tickitz mobile app is an mobile application for booking tickets made with react native
+Tickitz mobile app is a mobile application for booking tickets made with react native

 ### Feature
 - Get All Movies